Abergele and Pensarn railway station: Resignalling

-It was originally served by loops off the main line in both directions, but the eastbound one was removed in the late 1980s and the main line realigned to pass through the platform.
-However the westbound one remained in use until early 2017 - it was decommissioned over the weekend of 8/9 January.
-The loop has now been lifted and the platform extended out to reach the remaining main line.
+The station was originally served by loops off the main line in both directions.
+Although the eastbound loop was removed some decades ago, the westbound one remained in use until early 2017 - it was decommissioned over the weekend of 8/9 January.
 A replacement bus service was provided to Rhyl whilst the work was in progress, as westbound trains were not to call until the work was completed.
-The platform reopened to traffic on 12 March 2017.
-As part of the same modernisation scheme, the signal box here was abolished in March 2018, when new colour light signalling was commissioned between Colwyn Bay and Shotton.
+The platform was closed for the works from April 2017 and reopened to traffic on 12 March 2018.
+As part of the same modernisation scheme, the signal box here closed in March 2018, when new colour light signalling was commissioned between Colwyn Bay and Shotton.

 Abergele train disaster

-On 20 August 1868, the Irish Mail collided with some runaway goods wagons which had been left on the running line between Abergele & Pensarn and Llandulas stations.
-The accident was, at the time, the worst railway disaster in Britain with 33 fatalities.
+On 20 August 1868, the Irish Mail express collided with some runaway goods wagons containing paraffin oil which had been left on the running line between Abergele & Pensarn and Llandulas stations to allow a shunting manoeuvre.
+As the oil ignited on impact, the front coaches of the express caught fire.
+There were 33 fatalities.

 Facilities

 The station is unstaffed and intending passengers must purchase tickets from the ticket vending machine on platform 2 prior to travel.
-The former ticket office next to platform 2 and the waiting rooms on each side still stand, but are no longer in rail use - waiting shelters are provided for passengers on each platform.
 Train running information is offered via CIS screens, customer help points and timetable poster boards, along with a payphone on platform 2.
 Step-free access is available to both platforms via ramps from the road bridge linking them.
+In 2018, new cycle racks and waiting shelters were installed.

+The former booking office was refurbished for community use in 2021, funded by the Railway Heritage Trust.
+It is Grade II listed.